-The Foundation for Delaware County, a 501 (c)(3) organization, offers a number of giving options listed below.
+The Foundation for Delaware County, a 501 (c)(3) organization, offers a number of opportunities to direct your charitable giving to our local community.
 For additional information, learn more about ways to give or download our giving FAQ.

 Your donation to the Delco Forward Fund is an investment in our community, enabling The Foundation for Delaware County to serve as a leader in addressing pressing community issues.
-Donations may be made online or via check.
+You can give online or mail a check.
 Checks may be addressed to The Foundation for Delaware County, 200 East State Street, Suite 304, Media, PA 19063 (indicate on the note section if donation is for a specific fund).

 Circle of Giving 2020 was established in March 2020 by local residents, Kelly Yiadom and Aimee Rubin, when it became clear that the COVID-19 pandemic would severely impact local families.
 Donations to Circle of Giving help to provide groceries, gift cards, meals and school supplies to Delaware County families.
 As a fiscal sponsor, the foundation provides administrative services, oversight, and financial responsibility for the activities of Circle of Giving.